-1. Mandatory disclosure of no purchase option.
+- 1. Mandatory disclosure of no purchase option.
 Generally the lessor need only make the specific required disclosures that apply to a transaction.
-In the case of the purchase option disclosure, however, a lessor must disclose affirmatively that the lessee has no option to purchase the leased property when the purchase option is inapplicable.

-2. Existence of purchase option.
-Whether a purchase option exists is determined by state or other applicable law.
+In the case of a purchase option disclosure, however, a lessor must disclose affirmatively that the lessee has no option to purchase the leased property if the purchase option is inapplicable. - 2.
+Existence of purchase option.
+Whether a purchase option exists under the lease is determined by state or other applicable law.
 The lessee's right to submit a bid to purchase property at termination of the lease is not an option to purchase under § 213.4(i) if the lessor is not required to accept the lessee's bid and the lessee does not receive preferential treatment.

-3. Purchase-option fee.
-A purchase-option fee must be disclosed under § 213.4(i), not § 213.4(d).
-The fee may be separately itemized or disclosed as part of the purchase-option price.

-4. Official fees and taxes.
-The existence of official fees such as those for taxes, licenses, and registration charged in connection with the exercise of a purchase option may be disclosed under § 213.4(i) in several ways.
-The fees may be disclosed as part of the purchase-option price (with or without a reference to their inclusion in that price) or may be separately disclosed and itemized by category.
-Alternatively, a lessor may provide a statement such as fees for tags, taxes, and registration are not included in the purchase price.

-5. Purchase-option price.
-Lessors must disclose the purchase-option price as a sum certain or a sum certain to be determined at a future date by reference to an independent source.
+- 3. Purchase-option fee.
+A purchase-option fee is disclosed under § 213.4(i), not § 213.4(d).
+The fee may be separately itemized or disclosed as part of the purchase-option price. - 4.
+Official fees and taxes.
+Official fees such as those for taxes, licenses, and registration charged in connection with the exercise of a purchase option may be disclosed under § 213.4(i) as part of the purchase-option price (with or without a reference to their inclusion in that price) or may be separately disclosed and itemized by category.
+Alternatively, a lessor may provide a statement indicating that the purchase-option price does not include fees for tags, taxes, and registration. - 5.
+Purchase-option price.
+Lessors must disclose the purchase-option price as a sum certain or as a sum certain to be determined at a future date by reference to a readily available independent source.
 The reference should provide sufficient information so that the lessee will be able to determine the actual price when the option becomes available.
-Statements of a purchase price as the "negotiated price" or the "fair market value" do not comply with the requirements of 213.4(i).
+Statements of a purchase price as the "negotiated price" or the "fair market value" do not comply with the requirements of § 213.4(i).

-4(j) Statement referencing nonsegregated disclosures
+4(i) Statement referencing nonsegregated disclosures

 1. Content.
 A lessor may delete inapplicable items from the disclosure.
-For example, if a lease contract does not include a security interest, that reference may be deleted.
+For example, if a lease contract does not include a security interest, the reference to a security interest may be omitted.